- A - B - C - D - E - F - G - H - I - J - K - L - M - N - O - P - Q - R - S - T - U - V - W - X

 A&P - stands for 'Administration & Planning’ – A&P group plays a variety of roles for the Information Technology organization (IT).
 Areas of responsibility include strategic planning for IT; policy development for information technology; communications within IT and with the university community; project coordination between elements of IT; project management; personnel services for IT; administrative requests; computer purchasing and software distribution (Information Technology Acquisitions); and coordination with the commonwealth's information technology agency.

 ARC - stands for 'Advanced Research Computing’ – ARC at Virginia Tech is an innovative and interdisciplinary environment advancing computational science, engineering and technology.
+Not to be confused with 'VT-ARC' which is the Virginia Tech Applied Research Corporation (see definition below).

 ASP - stands for 'Application Service Provider,' a company that offers access to applications and related services, or, more commonly, Active Server Page, an HTML page including one or more scripts processed on a Microsoft Web server before the page is sent to the user, making it possible to customize the page on the fly.